dothiv/banner/README.md

 ## Building

-The banner project is configured to build four files:
+The click counter project is configured to build four files:
  - `banner.js`, the javascript file that needs to be included into target website
  - `banner-center.html`, the HTML file that will be loaded for the *center* banner
  - `banner-top.html`, the HTML file that will be loaded for the *top* banner